StamusNetworks/suricata-language-server/README.md

 syntax from OzurieXV](https://github.com/ozuriexv/SublimeSuricata)

-To do so you can click on `Tools > Developer > New Syntax` then paste the content of the file and modify the text [text.suricata]{.title-ref}
-to [source.suricata]{.title-ref}.
-This will provide syntax highlighting as well as a [source.suricata]{.title-ref} Sublime selector that can be used to trigger the Suricata Language Server activation.
+To do so you can click on `Tools > Developer > New Syntax` then paste the content of the file and modify the text `text.suricata` to `source.suricata`.
+This will provide syntax highlighting as well as a `source.suricata` Sublime selector that can be used to trigger the Suricata Language Server activation.

 To do that, you can setup the Suricata Language Server by following the